Friendly Schools Plus

 Physical Education Program

 The Physical Education program at Freshwater Bay Primary School emphasises participation and inclusion, teaching students how to be part of a healthy, active population.
-Students in year 1-6 participate in one hour of Physical Education each week, along with weekly dance and daily fitness initiatives.
+Students in years 1-6 participate in one hour of Physical Education each week, along with weekly dance and daily morning fitness initiatives.
 Our comprehensive Physical Education program focuses on the progressive development and refinement of body management, locomotion and object control skills within a variety of sporting contexts.

 On enrolment, students are placed in one of four Houses.
 These are;

 Every second Friday, students are required to wear their House Shirts.

 Events and Sports Activities

 Interschool Swimming Carnival

 Before-school swimming training sessions are coached and managed by parent volunteers to prepare children for the interschool swimming carnival and to promote camaraderie and team spirit.

 In-term Beach Swimming lessons at Cottesloe Beach (Years 5-6)